atsaloli/cicd/01-setting-up-ci/25-register-and-enable-Docker-runner.md

 ## Register a Docker runner

 Run `sudo gitlab-ci-multi-runner register` using  `docker` for the executor;
-use `alpine` as the default docker image because it is lightweight.
+just add `--docker-image alpine` to specify default docker image (we use `alpine` as the default docker image because it is lightweight).

 ## Enable this runner